 How Much CBD Should CBD Oil Contain?

 There are no standardized industry-wide rules as to how much CBD should be inside a bottle of CBD oil.
-But at Herbonaut, we look at how much CBD (in mg) you get per one dollar, plus if it's easy to ingest large amounts of CBD while using that specific product.
+But at Herbonaut, we look at how much CBD (in mg) you get per one dollar, plus we check whether it’s easy to ingest large amounts of CBD while using that specific product.

-This brings us to 3 most important characteristics that define a cannabis-extract as ‘CBD oil':
+This brings us to the 3 most important characteristics that define a cannabis-extract as ‘CBD oil’: